 I recently got into a verbal argument with my friend who told me that an Apple was the best fruit because “A is for Apple”.
 I agree that Apple is the best fruit (it does keep the doctor away), but I told him that A is really for Adventure.

-Feeling adventurous, we walked along the beach and tried to catch pigs .
+Feeling adventurous, we walked along the .
 We wanted to swim, but it was still raining a little and getting dark.

 At the restaurant, we met an old man who has clearly been taking drugs for well over 25 years.
 He told us he wanted to have a chat with us, and began lecturing us on a world history lesson that seemed to make little sense.
 He said he likes Cape Coast because they have a great library.
 (DO THEY?!)
 He also said Jimmy Hendrix use to go to Morocco because they have the best Heroine there.
 It was hard to follow ANYTHING he was saying, but his Australian accent made it kinda funny to listen to.

-We made a few friends at the restaurant.
+We made a at the restaurant.
 Some Rastas named Wonder Boy and Ben!
 We were warned to be careful of Rastas because they: ‘lie, steal, and smoke weed.’
 These guys seemed to be nice guys though.
 One claimed to be the best dancer in all of Cape Coast.
 Another was deaf.
-Luckily, our renaissance-man friend Tom SPEAKS sign language and was signing with him all night.
+Luckily, our renaissance-man friend Tom SPEAKS sign language and was signing with.

 We got a few beers to lighten the mood, and asked our friends where we could go and get some good food.
 On the way there, they took us to their friend’s shop, where they tried to get us to buy his things.
 My friend Ryan and I are negotiating with a 60+ year old Rasta man for these hats, and next thing you know he breaks out into singing a Reggae hook, Tom starts beat boxing, and I start free styling.
 At one point I was rapping to the old man about the hats that we wanted to buy: